WATCH: Boris's Sets Out Latest Coronavirus Plans after COBRA Meeting - Guido Fawkes

 you do not need to call NHS111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 7 days contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency dial 999.

-Boris sets out the Government is advising against cruises and overseas school trips; considering but not resolved on closing large public gatherings
+Boris sets out the Government is advising against cruises and overseas school trips; considering but not resolved on closing large public gatherings.

+Government’s model predicts between 5,000 and 10,000 people have in fact been infected with Coronavirus, versus the mere 590 that have so far tested positive.